 "I'm a mid-level leader at my company and really unhappy.
 How do you know when to quit your job, when so many others depend on you?"

-That’s not an easy question, but it’s one of many we’ve heard before.
+Quitting as a manager is always difficult, and it's not an easy decision.
+However, it's one of the many questions we've heard before.

 In the process of growing Lighthouse and writing this blog, we have talked to a lot of leaders.
 Often, they share a challenge their facing.
 Many of our posts are inspired by those conversations.

-A number of managers have asked us forms of this question; what do you do when you’re deeply unhappy in a job, and you’re a senior leader?
+A number of managers and senior leaders have asked us forms of this question; what do you do when you're deeply unhappy in a job, and you're a senior leader?

 Today we tackle that question, and how to transition out in a way that's good for your career, and the company you're leaving.

 When you're an individual contributor, if you're unhappy for too long, it's easy to just go get another job.
 You give your notice, help find and train your replacement, and all is well.